openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 #.
 No additional settings or configuration is required to support this
    functionality.

 #.
-Manage/Unmanage snapshots requires SnapVX functionality support on VMAX.
+Manage/Unmanage snapshots requires SnapVX functionality support on PowerMax.

 #.
 Manage/Unmanage Snapshots in OpenStack Cinder is only supported at present
    through Cinder CLI commands.